Phoenix616/ResourcePackDecryptor/README.md

+> [!CAUTION]
+> ## Repository is archived as I'm leaving GitHub!
+>
+> GitHub wants me to "embrace AI or get out".
+So I'm leaving.
+>
+> Continued development will happen on Codeberg: https://codeberg.org/Phoenix616/ResourcePackDecryptor

 # ResourcePack"Decryptor"

 A simple tool to unpack corrupted zip files commonly used to "encrypt" Minecraft resource packs with tools like PackSquash.